Resistor testing (Know if resistor is bad, open, short 2024)

 Why?

+Because it has the current limiting capability, safety feature, voltage division, and voltage reference.
 Since it is used in a lot of circuits.
-The chances of getting these resistors bad are higher.
+The chances of getting these resistors damaged are higher.

 So we need the correct knowledge of how to test resistors when we are in such situations.